-Assuming there is a contractual clause to settle disputes by arbitration, or that the parties agree to arbitrate, the process usually starts by one of the parties filing a "Demand for Arbitration" (see attached form at the end of module 4) with the AAA.
-This party becomes the claimant.
-The other party becomes the respondent (not plaintiff or defendant).

-The claimant files the "Demand for Arbitration" with the AAA along with the appropriate administrative fee (the AAA has a schedule of fees depending on the value of the claim).
+Assuming there is a contractual clause to settle disputes by arbitration, or that the parties agree to arbitrate, the process usually starts with one of the parties filing a "Demand for Arbitration" (see the attached form at the end of Module #4) with the AAA.
+This party becomes the Claimant.
+The other party becomes the Respondent (Notice not Plaintiff and not Defendant).
+The Claimant files the "Demand for Arbitration" with the AAA along with the appropriate administrative fee (the AAA has a schedule of fees depending on the value of the claim).
 It is best to attach the part of the contract that spells out arbitration to the "Demand for Arbitration" form.
 It is not mandatory to use lawyers for arbitration.
-If the case is simple and straight forward, a claimant and/or respondent may represent him/her self.
-If one side employs legal council, usually the other side does also.
-However, most of the time lawyers are employed.
+If the case is simple and straightforward, a Claimant and/or Respondent may represent him/herself.
+If one side employs legal counsel, usually the other side does also.
+However, most of the time lawyers are employed by the parties.

-The AAA notifies the respondent about the "Demand for Arbitration".
-The respondent "answers" the "Demand for Arbitration" and may even file a counterclaim (a counter claim requires the same administrative fee as the claim).
-So do not file frivolous claims or counterclaims, it just cost more money.
+The AAA notifies the Respondent about the "Demand for Arbitration".
+The Respondent "answers" the "Demand for Arbitration" and may even file a counterclaim (a counterclaim requires the same administrative fee as the claim).
+So do not file frivolous claims or counterclaims, it just costs more money.
 A case administrator will be assigned by the AAA who will guide the parties through the process.

-The first task is to establish the locale of the arbitration, if it is not specified in the arbitration clause of the contract.
-If the contract does not specify and the parties can not agree, then the AAA will select a site, usually a neutral site.
+The first task is to establish the locale of the arbitration if it is not specified in the arbitration clause of the contract.
+If the contract does not specify and the parties cannot agree, then the AAA case administrator will select a site, usually a neutral site.

-The next task is to select the arbitrator(s).
-Again if the arbitration clause does not specify the method, the AAA will usually employ a listing process.
-The AAA will develop a list of 10 arbitrators who are near the arbitration site who appear to be knowledgeable about the types of issues in dispute.
-This list of potential arbitrators along with copies their resumes will be sent to both parties.
-Either party may strike who ever they wish for whatever reason.
+The next task is to select the arbitrators.
+The AAA usually employs what is called "a listening process."
+The AAA will develop a list of 9 or 10 or even more, as the case demands, arbitrators who are near the arbitration site who appear to be knowledgeable about the types of issues in dispute.
+This list of potential arbitrators along with copies of their resumes will be sent to both parties.
+Either party may strike whoever they wish for whatever reason they wish.
 The parties then list the remaining potential arbitrators in order of their preference.
-The case administrator then picks the arbitrator(s) from the potential arbitrators that remain on both lists.

-The AAA will then contact the arbitrator candidates to check on their interest in the case and their availability.
+The AAA case administrator then picks the arbitrator(s) from the potential arbitrators that remain on both lists.
+The AAA case administrator will contact the arbitrator candidates and have them check on their interest in the case and their availability for the case.
 They will also ask the potential arbitrator to disclose any interest or knowledge the arbitrator may have about the parties, their lawyers and/or any of the potential witnesses.
-The intent is to select arbitrators who are completely neutral.

-The potential arbitrators must disclose any knowledge they have about the case, lawyers, witnesses or parties.
+The intent is to select arbitrators who are completely neutral but at the same time are knowledgeable.
+The potential arbitrators must disclose any knowledge they have about the case, lawyers, witnesses, or parties.
 Failure to disclose a conflict of interest is one of the very few reasons for a court to overturn an arbitrator's ruling.
 Assuming all goes well, the arbitrator(s) are selected and they take their oath of office.
 The parties are notified of who has been selected to be the arbitrator(s).

-The next task is to conduct a telephone conference call preliminary hearing where the following issues are discussed:
+The next task is to conduct what is called a "preliminary hearing".
+The newly appointed arbitrators will conduct the preliminary hearing where the following issues will be discussed/determined: